-Applicants will be expected to demonstrate how the proposed development will enhance or maintain the vitality of rural communities.
+Applicants will be expected to demonstrate through consultation with the local community how the proposed development will enhance or maintain the vitality of rural communities.
 Housing development will be acceptable through the change of use and redevelopment of commercial buildings and land where there is an identified need for housing in the area and there are no strong economic reasons why such development would be inappropriate.

-- 5.15 Within the built up areas of Carlisle, Brampton and Longtown, particularly but not exclusively within the Primary Residential Areas, there are likely to be opportunities for new residential development, either through the development of vacant sites, the conversion of vacant buildings, or as part of a larger mixed use scheme.
-Residential development in these areas will be acceptable, subject to the stated criteria in the above policy. - 5.16 The size of the rest of the District and the number of villages within it gives a wide choice about where to locate new housing.
-If housing is located in sustainable locations it can bring many benefits including wider choice for households. - 5.17 The majority of Carlisle District is rural.
+5.15 Within the built up areas of Carlisle, Brampton and Longtown, particularly but not exclusively within the Primary Residential Areas, there are likely to be opportunities for new residential development, either through the development of vacant sites, the conversion of vacant buildings, or as part of a larger mixed use scheme.
+Residential development in these areas will be acceptable, subject to the stated criteria in the above policy.

+5.16 The size of the rest of the District and the number of villages within it gives a wide choice about where to locate new housing.
+If housing is located in sustainable locations it can bring many benefits including wider choice for households.

+5.17 The majority of Carlisle District is rural.
 Recent population estimates show that 34000 people live in the rural area.
 Nearly 30% of this rural population is aged 60 or over.
 The above policy makes provision for small scale housing in the villages in the rural area.
-This aims to provide a flexible basis with which to make provision for rural housing. - 5.18 Most new residential development in the rural area will be focussed in sustainable locations.
-This means villages which have, or have easy access to, a primary school, post office, shop and frequent public transport within 400m walking distance.
+This aims to provide a flexible basis with which to make provision for rural housing.

+5.18 Most new residential development in the rural area will be focussed in sustainable locations.
+This means villages which have, or have good access to, for example, a primary school, post office, shop and frequent public transport within 400m walking distance.
 Other facilities such as a village hall, church, pub, and other local businesses can all add to the overall sustainability of a location.

+5.19 It is recognised that within many parts of the rural area it will be difficult to achieve all of the above.
+The NPPF states that in rural areas LPAs should be responsive to local circumstances and plan housing development to reflect local needs.
+It goes on to say that to promote sustainable development in rural areas, housing should be located where it will enhance or maintain the vitality of rural communities.

+The local circumstances for Carlisle District are very specific in that there is a large rural area with many villages scattered throughout.
+The villages vary in size and the level of services that they support.
+There are some very small villages which support a primary school, for example Raughton head and Wreay, and some much larger villages with few or no services, such as Brisco and Low Row.
+There are also a number of primary schools, churches, village halls and pubs which lie entirely outside any recognised village, for example Stoneraise Primary School, and Blackford Primary School.

+Accessibility to services will therefore be one consideration in assessing applications for housing under this policy.
+Housing will also be acceptable where it will enhance or maintain the vitality of rural communities.
+This will need to be demonstrated by the applicant, and could include, for example, a young family moving to the village, someone wishing to work from home, people moving into a village to support other family already living there etc.

-- 5.19 It is recognised that within the rural area it may be difficult to achieve all of the above.
-Therefore housing development should be located in a village which either has its own range of local services, or is close to another village or larger settlement with a range of local services and facilities. - 5.20 As the Plan no longer defines settlement boundaries, sites will be more acceptable where they are physically contained by existing landscape features such as hedges, trees, woodland or topography, and do not adversely impact on wider views into or out of a village.
+5.20 As the Plan no longer defines settlement boundaries, sites will be more acceptable where they are physically contained by existing landscape features such as hedges, trees, woodland or topography, and do not adversely impact on wider views into or out of a village.